parcio/julea/README.md

 $ ./waf.sh build
 ```

-To allow the shell to find JULEA's binaries and to set some variables useful for debugging, the environment has to be loaded.
+To allow JULEA's binaries and dependencies to be found, the environment has to be loaded.
-Alternatively, the binaries can be found in the `build` directory.

 ```console
 $ . ./scripts/environment.sh